elastic/helm-charts/apm-server/README.md

 provided as-is with no warranties.
 Alpha features are not subject to the support SLA of official GA features (see [supported configurations][] for more details).

-**Warning**: This branch is used for development, please use [7.9.2][https://github.com/elastic/helm-charts/releases/tag/7.9.2] release for released version.
+**Warning**: This branch is used for development, please use the latest [7.9](https://github.com/elastic/helm-charts/releases) release for released version.
 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->